jnozzi/cocoadev.com/markdown/CreatingDemonAndGettingSystemTime.md

 If your code does any allocation or autorelease, you'll need to periodically create new autorelease pools and release the old ones to keep the memory usage down.
 If your daemon is threaded, you'll need to create a new autorelease pool for each thread and again release and re-create the autorelease pool occasionally within each thread.
-Check General/NSAutoReleasePool documentation for more information.
+Check NSAutoReleasePool documentation for more information.

-Finally, if you'd prefer to use an General/NSRunLoop instead of a while() loop and use an General/NSTimer to periodically do stuff (or respond to inbound network socket data) then the following code may be useful:
+Finally, if you'd prefer to use an NSRunLoop instead of a while() loop and use an NSTimer to periodically do stuff (or respond to inbound network socket data) then the following code may be useful:

     double resolution = 5.0;
     BOOL isRunning;
     do {
-      General/NSDate* theNextDate = General/[NSDate dateWithTimeIntervalSinceNow:resolution];
+      NSDate* theNextDate = [NSDate dateWithTimeIntervalSinceNow:resolution];
-      isRunning = General/[[NSRunLoop currentRunLoop] runMode:General/NSDefaultRunLoopMode beforeDate:theNextDate];
+      isRunning = [[NSRunLoop currentRunLoop] runMode:NSDefaultRunLoopMode beforeDate:theNextDate];
       // occasionally re-create the autorelease pool
       [pool release];
-      pool = General/[[NSAutoreleasePool alloc] init];
+      pool = [[NSAutoreleasePool alloc] init];
     } while(isRunning==YES && caughtSignal==0);